To have no struggle against flesh and blood means that we must not see the rest of humanity as adversaries, but as those we must rescue.

 Over the years I have learned to choose the battles that are worth fighting, and I leave the rest for a better occasion or for those who have more free time.

-This does not mean that I always get it right, because sometimes, they make the battle very easy and the flesh is weak, but I try to settle sterile debates with a “God bless you”.
+It doesn’t mean that I always get it right, because sometimes, they make the battle too easy and the flesh is weak.
+But I strive to settle sterile debates with a “God bless you”.

 So, a few days ago I commented on how sad, and concerned, I feel when I see some terrible debates between Christians on social media..